This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Brick Masonry”.

 d) King closer

-Explanation: A queen closer is a brick piece cut in half along length.
+Explanation: A queen closer is a brick piece cut in half along the length.
 It is placed so as to avoid vertical joints.
 It makes the header come centrally above the underlying stretcher.

 9. The bricks used for corners of walls of a structure are called:

 Explanation: Spalls are chips of stones for filling interstices in stone masonry.
 Hearting is an interior portion of a wall between facing and backing.
-Side is surface forming boundary of bricks in a direction transverse to face and bed.
+Side is a surface forming boundary of bricks in a direction transverse to face and bed.

 a) Dutch bond